remotephone/blog.rmtph.one/_posts/2016-12-20-Lab_on_a_budget.md

 layout: post
 title: "Security Labs on a (no) budget"
 date:   2016-12-20 16:29:15 -0600
-categories: lab homelab budget testing
+categories: [lab, homelab, budget, testing]
 ---

 ## So you want a lab?